Saturday, November 11, 2023

 When the results were tabulated the drama ratcheted up significantly.
 Wayland had been in 10th place as a team at the 3k mark, but moved up to 9th in the final tally a scant three points behind Newburyport.
 The difference between 9th and 10th place team is quite meaningful, as finishing 9th instead of 10th opens up the possibility of qualifying as one of two wildcard teams while 10th place means no chance.
 With the realignment of schools coming into this year's MIAA tournament, five of the top eight teams from last year's 2A race moved into 2B.
 In other words, the boys Division 2B race became a lot stronger, deeper and more competitive.
 Unsurprisingly then, the two wildcard teams in Division 2 that finished outside of the automatically qualifying top seven both came from 2B--Newburyport and Wayland.
 In the end, Wayland's 1-5 cumulative time was 42 seconds faster than Tantasqua, the 8th place team in 2A, and about 2 1/2 minutes faster than Archbishop Williams, the 8th place team in 2C.
 For the second year in a row, the Wayland boys have qualified for the final stage of the tournament.

 The girls raced next, having finished 13th a year ago.
-Two of the top five runners from last year's team having graduated, and with strong teams moving down from 2A after realignment, the Wayland team's prospects were uncertain at best.
-Leading the way for Wayland as she has all season was junior captain Arya Samaratunga, who patiently worked her way up after the first few hectic minutes and established a spot among the top 20.
-With the majority of the athletes ahead of her on teams that were obviously going to qualify as teams, her status as an individual wildcard qualifier for the second year in a row was secure.
+With two of the top five runners from last year's team having graduated and with strong teams moving down from 2A after realignment, Wayland's prospects were uncertain at best.
+Leading the way for WHS as she has all season was junior captain Arya Samaratunga, who patiently worked her way up after the first few hectic minutes and established a spot among the top 20.
+With the majority of the athletes ahead of her being from teams that were obviously going to qualify, her status as an individual wildcard qualifier for the second year in a row was secure.
 Behind her 10th grader Sofia Ciciarelli ran a well-paced effort and 9th grader Ainsley Jay extended herself early on, and was able to hold it together sufficiently to achieve a new level of performance when the race was done.
 The top five was rounded out by junior Naomi Rice and senior AJ Bell who raced together and executed a well-paced effort.
 Rounding out the Wayland team was senior Michelle Yee in her final high school race.
 It's worth noting that while four of the six Wayland runners have run the shorter 3k course at Wrentham, only Samaratunga had raced the 5k layout prior to today.
 Despite this lack of familiarity with the course, the girls team was able to finish 13th again, matching last year's result.

 splits for WHS athletes